Program Structure and Curriculum

 The majority of inpatient training and subspecialty training is at the 1,187 bed Wake Forest University Baptist Medical Center, the major teaching hospital for the Wake Forest School of Medicine.

-Five medical students are competitively accepted into the three-year program through the National Residency Matching Program (#153717).
+Four medical students are competitively accepted into the three-year program through the National Residency Matching Program (#153717).
 All training is coordinated by Dr. Nancy Denizard-Thompson and Dr. Hal Atkinson.
 There is close interaction between Primary Care and Categorical residents in our residency program, and we encourage most applicants to apply to both tracks.

 If you have additional questions about the Primary Care Residency Program please feel free to contact: